 As you can see, it is not ground into a fine powder.
 I left it slightly coarse, but much finer than the whole oats.

 The next step is to add in the eggs and the pumpkin purée.
 When buying canned pumpkin to make these dog biscuits, make sure that the can says 100% pumpkin.
-Do not get pumpkin pie mix.

 Turn the food processor on and let it mix until the dough looks fairly uniform.
+This is what your dough should look like.
+It will be a thick, firm dough.

-You can either use a small scoop to make drop cookie style treats or you can add a little bit of flour to roll them out to cut shapes.
+- You can add a little bit of flour (oat or regular) to roll them out to cut shapes.

-The dough will be a bit sticky and rolling it out without adding either extra oat flour or regular flour will be difficult.
+The dough will be a bit sticky and rolling it out without adding either extra oatmeal flour or regular flour will be difficult.
 I did it both ways just to show you what it looks like.

-dog treat recipe with pumpkin and oatmeal
+Dog treat recipe with pumpkin and oatmeal

 These are the treats that I scooped out and flattened with a fork, like a peanut butter cookie.
 I’ll let you in on a little secret – your dog could not care less if you scoop them or roll them into cute dog bone shapes.